maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - **Write programs in a way that makes intentions clear**
 - Some particular approaches produce clearer codes
 - Built-in types in Go and how to declare them
-  - Go does some things differently
+  - Go does some things differently than other languages
   - There are subtle differences from other languages
-- **NOTE: All declared variables in Go must be used**
+- ***NOTE: All declared variables in Go must be used***

 ## Predeclared Types